Status

 scheme.

-Current area plans have marked Ballyclare as a
+Area plans have marked Ballyclare as a town for

-on the main street, but it should allow
+the traffic on the main street, but it has

-location.
-It will see a new two-lane road link
+that location.
+It sees a new two-lane road link

 running round the north west of the town